Important information for University of Minnesota students taking online courses

 Organize your schedule.
 Dedicate time for each of your online and on-campus classes, and be prepared to attend live online lecture sessions via Zoom if required.
 Check Canvas, your syllabus, and your email for details from your instructors on upcoming assignments, testing changes, and other course expectations.

-Connecting regularly with your instructors and advisor as your primary contacts is especially important during this period.
+Connecting regularly with your instructors and advisor as your primary contacts is especially important.
 In addition, the U of M can support you with tutoring, career services, counseling and mental health services, disability resources, writing, and much more.

 Your health and safety should be a top priority.
-Take a moment to check in with your physical health: take proper precautions washing your hands and cleaning your devices, and seek care if you are ill.
+Take a moment to check in with your physical health and emotional well-being: take proper precautions and seek care if you are in need.

 Student and Faculty Perspectives